5 Reasons Why Diversity, Equity, Inclusion, and Accessibility Programs Fail

 Lack of Leadership Buy-In

 One of the most common challenges when introducing a DEIA program into the workplace is lack of buy-in from organizational leadership.
 Leaders could be resistant to change, believe that change is not possible, or just generally be apathetic.
-To get leaders on board with a DEIA program, it’s important to be able to demonstrate the projected Return on Investment (ROI) of the program.
+To get leaders on board with a DEIA program, it is important to be able to demonstrate the projected Return on Investment (ROI) of the program.
 How will this DEIA program help the company to be more profitable and competitive?
 Are there any quantitative measures that can be used to assess the DEIA program?
 Leadership wants to see numbers.
 Assessing subjective measures is helpful but if there is a way that these measures can be quantified, this will be more enticing.
 Organizations should ensure that diversity programs are a collective responsibility and role played by everyone within the workspace.

 Avoiding DEIA Conversations